benjaminhoffman/web-performance-optimizations/caching.md

 - **the combination of ETag, Cache-Control, and unique URLs (ie hashed URLs) allows you to deliver the best of all worlds: long-lived expiration times, control over where the response can be cached, and on-demand updates.**

-# Performance recommendations
-**Reduce external resources**: If you're calling an image, stylesheet, font, or other resource from a site that's not within your control, that resource if subject to the caching settings (if any) from the server that the external resource resides on.
-Thus, whenever possible, call these resources from your own site, so they can be served using your own caching layer.

 # Best practices
 - use consistent URLs (note URLs are case sensitive)
 - ensure the server provides a validation token (ETag)